deleeuwblue/deleeuwblog/_posts/2023-3-13-Using-PrimeQA-For-NLP-Question-Answering.md

 ### Test Question Answering

 Question Answering uses the Retriever to find documents in the index, and a Transformer model to propose a specific answer to the question.
 There are various settings which can influence the results, for example the minimum/maximum number of tokens for the answer.
-In this example, I reduced the number of answer tokens as I wanted to encourage short answers listing the animals the father met.
+In this example, I reduced the number of answer tokens as I wanted to encourage short answers listing the animals which the father met.

 ![testQA](/assets/img/2023-3-13-Using-PrimeQA-For-NLP-Question-Answering/qa.png)